rzh12/my-projects-collection/README.md

 ## Welcome!

-Hello there!
-This repository holds a series of small to medium programming projects that showcase my skills and interests in various areas of software development and data science.
+Hi!
+This repository holds a series of programming projects that showcase my skills and interests in various areas of data science and quantitative analysis.
+It features a variety of projects, ranging from academic endeavors during my Master's studies to personal projects that explore different facets of software development related to my fields of interest.
 Each project is contained within its own folder and includes a `README.md` file with detailed information about the project.
 ## Projects Overview

 Below is a brief overview of each project included in this repository:

-- **Project 1**: A Python script for data analysis that demonstrates my ability to work with data libraries such as pandas and matplotlib.
-- **Project 2**: A simple web application built with Flask that showcases my web development skills.
-- **Project 3**: A machine learning model implemented in Python, highlighting my understanding of ML algorithms and data preprocessing.
-- **Project 4**: A utility tool developed in Python, designed to automate a common task and improve efficiency.
-- **Project 5**: An exploratory data analysis project, presenting my skills in data visualization and insights extraction.
+- **Project 01: Wine Recommendation System**
+  A user-friendly Python tool featuring a graphical interface, leveraging data scraping from a wine website to analyze and recommend wines suited to personal preferences and financial limits.
+- **Project 02: Birth Spacing and Children’s Educational Achievement** A Python adaptation of a Stata-based econometric study exploring the effects of birth spacing on education, using 2SLS models with twins as an instrumental variable to address endogeneity, highlighting Python's utility in organizing and validating complex regression analyses.
+- **Project 03: Technical Indicators Visualization**
+   A Python project assessing technical indicators' predictive power on stock prices during a national health crisis, focusing on the Taiwan 50 index.
+- **Project 04: Real Estate Data Refinement with Excel VBA** Employing Excel VBA for comprehensive data cleansing of over a million real estate transactions from government datasets, facilitating an analysis of housing prices and luxury tax.

 For more information about each project, please visit the respective project's folder.